JackFino/Monkees-Website/README.md

 <b>User stories</b>

-- User wants to check for information regarding the band recent endeavors.
+-User wants to check for information regarding the band recent endeavors.
 User finds homepage.
 User immediately made aware of the resources contained within the site.

 -User wants to check recent photos and videos from the band.
 User clicks on Media tab, discovers a variety of band images.
 User also finds video to nostalgic song from the band.
 User appreciates watching the videos and checking out the images on the page.